didii/FlexValidator/FlexValidator.Docs/index.md

 What we needed was:

 * Seperation of concerns
-  * E.g. Validating the connection between property A and property B has nothing to do with that of property A and property C. They should not be tested.
+  * E.g. Validating the connection between property A and property B has nothing to do with that of property A and property C. Test should isolate those validations.
 * Testability
   * We need to know whether a validation failed, but also when it passed
   * Seperation of concern is here related